rnplett/FlaskBareDash/Readme.md

 - Python 3.6 is installed.
 This example uses a typical python3.6 install on MacOS.
 - You are starting in a terminal window in the directory that you want to add Flask
 - You have administrative rights to create directories and install python packages
+- virtualenv is installed.
+If not use 'pip install virtualenv'

 The first command will create a directory with the base Flask framework files:
 ```